jwnwilson/hexrepo/README.md

 # To Do

 - Setup backend
-    - Setup plan and test on PR then apply and deploy on merge
+    - setup ssh agent to bastion
+        - Add cloud logic to create bastion ssh tunnel
     - Setup pipeline for monorepo
         - Setup build / db migrate / deploy
-            - Setup db migration
-                - setup ssh agent to bastion
             - Add db migration to ci / cd
             - Setup example deployment
     - Setup project to schedule bastion up / down time based on ec2 and rds tags
         - Add option to add scheduluer to template
     - Auto increment version in pipeline
         - Add githook to check if version needs to be increased
         - Add command to bump library version
     - tear down workspace "default" and create workspace "prod"
     - Add ability to update project from template
         - Update project & lib templates